-The empirical analysis is based on data that combine several administrative registers from Statistics Norway and the Norwegian Directorate of Health.
-Every Norwegian resident receives a unique personal identifier at birth or upon immigration, enabling us to match the health records with administrative data for the entire resident population of Norway, which contains information on birth and death dates, sex, district and municipality of residence, country of origin, and education.
+Norwegian resident receives a unique personal identifier at birth or upon immigration, enabling us to match the health records with administrative data for the entire resident population of Norway, which contains information on birth and death dates, sex, district and municipality of residence, country of origin, and education.
 The data further include family links, allowing us to match women with their partners and children.
 These data are available for us up until 2022.

 Every IVF treatment administered at a public hospital is recorded in the Norwegian Patient Registry.
 This registry contains complete patient level observations of all visits financed by the Norwegian public health care system.
 From 2008 onward, the records contain patient identifiers that can be linked to administrative data.
 The patient data include information on primary and secondary diagnoses (ICD10), surgical/medical procedures (NCSP/NCMP), exact time, date and place of admissions and discharges.
-We use these data to identify IVF trials from the procedure code "LCA 30 - Transfer of zygote or embryo to uterus in assisted fertilization."
+We use these data to identify IVF trials from the surgical procedure code "LCA 30 - Transfer of zygote or embryo to uterus in assisted fertilization."
 Additionally, we construct a variable with counts of the number of days spent (both inpatient and outpatient stays) at the hospital in a given year.
 These data are available over the period 2008 to 2017.

 In addition to health records from hospital visits, we retrieve data on visits to primary care physicians from the Control and Payment of Health Reimbursement (KUHR).
 These data include the date of visit, diagnosis codes and reimbursement fees.
-From these data, we create a variable measuring the number of visits to the GP in a given year, as well as the subset of visits to the GP that are coded with a psychological symptom.6 The data are available for us from 2006 to 2017.
+From these data, we create a variable measuring the number of visits to the GP in a given year, as well as the subset of visits to the GP that are coded with a psychological symptom.
+The data are available for us from 2006 to 2017.

 Our main labor market outcomes are derived from the employer-employee registry.
-This registry contains information on start and stop dates of a job spell, as well as the corresponding labor income, occupation, sector and contracted hours.7 We have access to these data for the period 2004 to 2022.8
+This registry contains information on start and stop dates of a job spell, as well as the corresponding labor income, occupation, sector and contracted hours.
+We have access to these data for the period 2004 to 2022.